-This e-Billing and e-payment portal usually allows the payer to access copies of their e-bills and manage or update information.
-E-billing is a fundamental component of modern finance and is leveraged by both accounts payable (AP) and accounts receivable (AR) departments to help automate workflows and reduce reliance on paper-intensive processes.
+An e-Billing and e-Payment portal usually allows the payer to access copies of their e-bills and manage or update information.
+E-billing is a fundamental component of modern finance.
+It’s leveraged by both accounts payable (AP) and accounts receivable (AR) departments to help automate workflows and reduce reliance on paper-intensive processes.

 E-bills typically look a lot like paper bills.
 In many cases, an electronic bill is merely a digital version of the physical bill, often presented in PDF format.
 E-bills generally contain all pertinent information that relates to the payment, such as date, amount, due date, and payment terms.
 In a fully electronic billing system, the e-bill will also contain a link or instructions to access a payment portal where the bill can be viewed and settled or paid.

 The following invoice is a digital e-Bill example that includes a Pay invoice now button for the customer to use for sending an electronic payment.
 It’s not provided by the supplier as a paper document to request payment.

 An electronic billing system (e-Billing system) is integrated with the accounting software or ERP system, providing invoicing and accounts receivable functionality to quickly send digital invoices to customers via email, through a supplier portal, or another digital method instead of paper invoices requiring mailing.
 An electronic billing system includes electronic payment and notifications.

 - Creating a bill or invoice

 - Electronically sending the invoice to the customer